Agility Planner: Addressing the Challenges of Business Continuity Planning

 b.
 Inadequate executive buy-in

-Even with a clear cost-benefit analysis, you may still be lacking enthusiastic support from the top.
+Even with clear cost-benefit analysis, you may still be lacking enthusiastic support from the top.

 c.
 Lack of organizational engagement